USEFUL INFORMATION: Short introduction to bash

 done

-The for-loop has three sections:
+The for-loop comprises three sections:

-• The first section is the Declaration: it begins by assigning the first item after in to the variable *X; in this case, it would assign the value “a” to “X”.
-The letters after in are called the List**.
+• The first section is the Declaration: it begins by assigning the first item after in to the variable **X**; in this case, it would assign the value "a" to "X".
+The letters afterin` are called the List.

 • The next section is the Body, which runs the commands written after do, replacing the variable with whichever value is currently assigned to the variable - for the first loop, this will be the letter a.
 Since items remain in the list, the loop goes back to the declaration and assigns the next number in the list to the variable X; in this case, the number b.
 Then the body is run, and the process repeats until the end of the list is reached.

-• The last section, called the End, contains only the word done, meaning to exit the loop after all of the items in the list have been run through the Body of the loop.
+• The final section, called the End, contains only the word done, meaning to exit the loop after all of the items in the list have been run through the Body of the loop.

 do